miltonllera/neovim-config/README.md

 brew reinstall neovim
 ```

 Additionally, you may need to configure the `Option` key to behave like `Alt`.
 In iTerm2, this can be done in `Preferences -> Profiles -> Keys'.
 Change the left option behaviour to `Esc+`.
+For kitty, you need to set `macos_option_as_alt left` (defualt is no) in the terminal's config file.
+Restarting the terminal (Command + Q, then restart) is required for this to take effect.

 ## Installing the configuration